Heart researcher and DREAMer faces DACA suspension

 A worrisome climate

 These are large and scary factors beyond an individual’s control.
-For Aguilar and her husband, who also is undocumented, they must have contingency plans for themselves and their one-year-old daughter in case one or both of them are taken away.
+For Aguilar and her husband, who also is undocumented, they must have contingency plans for themselves and their two-and-a-half-year-old daughter in case one or both of them are taken away.
 They are alone in Chicago, without family support.